daschaffert/LinVst/README.md

 -----------

-Window embedded version works in Linux Reaper and Linux Bitwig.
+The window embedded version works in Linux Reaper and Linux Bitwig.

-Standalone Window version works in Tracktion.
+The standalone window version works in Tracktion.

 -----------